-COP 7: SOURCING FROM ASM:

-Members that source Diamonds, Gold and/or Platinum Group Metals directly from ASM producers that are not under the Control of the Member shall:
+COP 7: Sourcing from ASM: Members that source Diamonds, Gold and/or Platinum Group Metals directly from ASM producers that are not under the Control of the Member shall regularly assess risks of forced and child labour, worker health and safety, uncontrolled mercury use, and other significant environmental impacts and use best endeavours, commensurate with their ability to influence, to reduce or avoid the Risks.

-- a.
-Regularly assess Risks of Forced Labour, Worst Forms of Child Labour, unsafe working conditions, uncontrolled mercury use, and other significant environmental impacts, and - b.
-Use best endeavours to positively influence practices and reduce or avoid the Risks and provide for or cooperate in remediation of adverse human rights and environmental impacts.

 - If the ASM suppliers are located within the area of operation of a Member with mining facilities, the Member should identify risks, and conduct efforts to reduce or avoid risks, as an integral part of its community engagement program and impact assessments and risk mitigation planning (see Artisanal and Small-Scale Mining, Community Engagement, Conflict-Affected Areas, Impact Assessment, Mercury, Environmental Management and Child Labour). - If the ASM suppliers are located in a different area from the Member, the Member should conduct due diligence appropriate to the circumstances to identify potential risks.
-Due diligence measures could be conducted in-house and/or use professionals with local experience, and should include site visits. - If a Member is sourcing directly from ASM producers, the Member should confirm that the ASM producers are operating legally, or make best efforts to support the legalisation of the ASM producers.
-Legalisation may happen in a range of ways, including: - the ASM producers themselves meet the requirements of local law and register independently, if that law is appropriate to producers in the ASM sector1; - if local law permits, the Member could enter into an agreement with the ASM producers operating in the Member's permit area that allows the ASM producers to work on the land of the Member.
-The process suggested in the following bullet may be used develop this kind of agreement. - A policy needs be developed, which should be done in collaboration with ASM producers.
+Due diligence measures could be conducted in-house and/or use professionals with local experience, and should include site visits. - A policy needs be developed, which should be done in collaboration with ASM producers.
 The process could involve: the Member drafts a policy, ASM producers are then given the opportunity to respond and share comments/concerns about the policy, and finally the Member completes the policy based on feedback received from ASM producers.
 This policy can be used to set out the conditions and practices that should be followed by both the Member and the ASM suppliers, with allowance made for remedial actions that may need to be undertaken to meet the requirements over time.
-The policy can clarify any conditions or activities that would cause the Member to withdraw from the relationship.
+The policy can clarify any conditions or activities that would cause the Member to withdraw from the relationship. - Approaches to the identified risks could include: - Monitoring of site conditions and practices, potentially via site visits by the Member or its representatives. - Training and other forms of technical assistance and advice to improve working conditions and reduce impacts, particularly with respect to the use of mercury, environmental management, and health and safety. - Capacity-building measures, such as support for community health and educational projects, and community education on forced and child labour issues. - Financial incentives, where appropriate, to encourage and facilitate improvements to site conditions and practices.